LegendMind1/Hostinger-VPS-Guide-on-Ubuntu/Installing LAMP Stack.md

 ### **Install MySQL**
 apt install mysql-server

-**Aftr this, you may check want to chck installation success through following commands**
+**Aftr this, you may want to check installation success through following commands**
 mysql -v  ---> Vrsion checking mysql  ---> Go to **mysql prompt**
 show databases;  ---> MySql command to show all available databases